monix/monix.io/_tut/docs/3x/reactive/observable.md

 ### onErrorRestart

-`Observable.onErrorRestart` mirrors the behavior of the source unless it is terminated with an `onError`, in which case it tries subscribing to the source again in the hope that it will complete without an error.
+`Observable.onErrorRestart` mirrors the behavior of the source unless it is terminated with an `onError`, in which case it tries re-subscribing to the source with the hope that it will complete without an error.

 The number of retries is limited by the specified `maxRetries` parameter.

-There is also `onErrorRestartUnlimited` variant for unlimited number of retries.
+There is also `onErrorRestartUnlimited` variant for an unlimited number of retries.

 ### onErrorRestartIf

-`Observable.onErrorRestartIf` mirrors the behavior of the source unless it is terminated with an `onError`, in which case it invokes provided function and tries subscribing to the source again in the hope that it will complete without an error.
+`Observable.onErrorRestartIf` mirrors the behavior of the source unless it is terminated with an `onError`, in which case it invokes the  provided function and tries re-subscribing to the source with the hope that it will complete without an error.

 ```tut:silent
 import monix.reactive.Observable